Pain Awareness

 • Numerical Scale: The most commonly used scale, where pain is ranked from 0 (no pain) to 10 (worst possible pain).

-• Visual Faces Scale: This format involves showing a number of faces with a range of expressions from distressed to happy to allow them to point at how they are feeling.
+• Visual Faces Scale: This format involves showing several faces with a range of expressions from distressed to happy to allow them to point at how they are feeling.

 • General Pain Assessment: This assessment uses an outline of the human body, front and back, to have them place x’s where pain is located.
 This can facilitate conversation about whether the pain is linked or non-specific.